 Large amounts of fluid are drained with a tube inserted into the chest.

 Normally, only a thin layer of fluid separates the two layers of the pleura.
 An excessive amount of fluid may accumulate for many reasons, including heart failure, cirrhosis, pneumonia, and cancer.

 Depending on the cause, the fluid may be either

 Doctors use this distinction to help determine the cause.
-For example, heart failure (see Heart Failure) and cirrhosis (see Cirrhosis of the Liver) are common causes of watery fluid in the pleural space.
-Pneumonia (see Overview of Pneumonia), cancer (see Overview of Cancer), and viral infections are common causes of pleural effusion with an exudative fluid.
+For example, heart failure and cirrhosis are common causes of watery fluid in the pleural space.
+Pneumonia, cancer, and viral infections are common causes of pleural effusion with an exudative fluid.

 Urine in the pleural space (urinothorax) is uncommon and can accumulate if the tubes that drain urine from the kidneys (ureters) are blocked.